Skip to main content

 async def close()

-Decrements the reference count and closes the instance if it reaches zero.
-When the reference count is zero, it closes the underlying memory stores and notifies the manager to remove this instance from its registry.
+Decrements the internal reference count.
+If the count reaches zero, this method automatically closes the underlying memory stores, cleans up resources, and notifies the manager to remove the instance.